Skip to content

 +

 All of Koh Phangan's temples are free to visit.
-There is no entrance fee at Wat Phu Khao Noi, the Kuan Yin Temple or Wat Khao Tham.
+There is no entrance fee at Wat Phu Khao Noi, the Kuan Yin Temple, Wat Khao Tham, Wat Maduea Wan or Wat Sri Thanu on the west coast.
 Wat Pho Steam Sauna charges a small fee for the herbal steam sauna experience itself, but visiting the temple grounds is free.
 Donations are always welcome at active places of worship.

 Temples & culture guides